LiamACox/github-uw-student-environment/README.md

 In order to get the project repository on your student server, run the command `git clone git@github.com:<github_username>/<repository_name>.git`.

-Additionally, you will want to change your username and email in the repository config.
-When we first started using git, we changed the global username and email config.
+Additionally, you may want to change your username and email in the repository config.
+When we first started using git, we changed the global username and email config to our UWaterloo ID and email.

-Use the commands `git config user.name "<your Github username>"` and `git config user.email yourgithubemail@provider.com` while in the project directory to override these settings.
+Use the commands `git config user.name "<your Github username>"` and `git config user.email yourgithubemail@provider.com` while in the project directory to locally override these settings.

 <h1>Setting up Github on the Student Server</h1>